WFederico97/ED-MACHINA/README.md

 1. Once the app is initialized, the `carreras` (degrees) and `materias` (subjects) tables are already populated with data and their respective referential integrity.
 2. To create a new person, you need to go to the 'POST' method endpoint.
 This endpoint receives an `id` as a parameter and then a schema that includes the first name, last name, email, and a boolean field `active` which is set to `True` by default.
 3. Once a person is created, they can be queried either through the general query like 'get all' or by `id`.
-4. If we want to add a degree or modify some data for an already created person, we must go "PUT" endpoint and modify the necessary data in that endpoint.
+4. If we want to add a degree or modify some data for an already created person, we must go to the "PUT" endpoint and modify the necessary data in that endpoint.
 5. If we want to remove a person from the database, we will do so through a soft delete to avoid affecting data integrity in the database.
 For this, we will change the value of the `active` property to `False`.

 ## Project Setup